 REHABILITACIÓN

-Rehabilitation of an old building.
+Rehabilitation aimed at restoring an old building.

 RODAPIÉ